-The Next Term of the State Normal School at Public Schools of Massachusetts, Tuftion is Free.
-SALEM, MASS., will commence with an Examination of Candidates for admission, on WEDNESDAY, September 7th, 1864.
+The Next Term of the STATE NORMAL SCHOOL at SALEM, MASS., will commence with an Examination of Candidates for admission, on WEDNESDAY, February 24th, 1864.

-This Institution is open to Ladies not less than sixteen years of age, (without limit as to place of residence,) who may wish to pursue a Course of Study in direct preparation for the work of teaching in Common or High Schools.
+This Institution is open to Ladies not less than sixteen years of age, (without limit as to place of residence,) who may with to pursue a Course of Study in direct preparation for the work of teaching in Common or High Schools.
 To all who intend to teach in the

+Public Schools of Massachusetts, Tutton is Free.
 Text books are mostly furnished from the Library of the School.
-The common price of Board is, at present, \$2.75 per week.
-From the State Appropriation and other sources, more than \$1500 are annually distributed to pupils who merit and need the aid.
+The common price of Board is \$2.75 per week.
+From the State Appropriation and other sources, more than \$1400 are annually distributed to pupils who merit and need the aid.

-For Circulars, or further information, address THE PRINCIPAL.
+For Circulars, or further information, address

+THE PRINCIPAL.